I'm a Socially Anxious Introvert Who Oddly Tells All as a Writer

 I’m a socially anxious introvert who now makes his living as an author, professional speaker, and the founder of an online writing community.

-I played Santa Claus at a local mall when I was 15 years old, fell off a 12 foot unicycle in China, got chased out of Australia for street performing, presented once to an audience that included Bill Gates, toured 70 cities with the Broadway musical Barnum, lived on an ashram, hand washed 5,000 dishes in one night, did a standing backflip at age 50, raised 3 kids, and lost ten-thousand dollars trying to purchase an oil well.
+I played Santa Claus at a local mall when I was 15 years old, fell off a 12 foot unicycle in China, got chased out of Australia by jealous local street performers, performed for Bill Gates and the Prime Minister of Canada, toured 70 cities with the Broadway musical Barnum, lived on an ashram, hand washed 5,000 dishes in one night, did a standing backflip at age 50, raised 3 kids, and lost ten-thousand dollars speculating on an oil well.

 In Honestly Human I share all of these stories and many more about my oddities, neuroses, eccentricities, a lifetime of traveling, performing and speaking, 30 years of parenting and relationship, inner fears, outer flaws, multiple failures and occasional successes.